Framework

 Validation-First

 Compatibility is verified before activation, not discovered through runtime failures.
-Modules undergo structured validation against host requirements, platform constraints, and dependency contracts.
-Incompatible modules are cleanly rejected with structured error reporting.
+Each module is validated against its schema and template version, supported platforms, the Forsetti version range, and requested capabilities.
+Incompatible modules are cleanly rejected with structured compatibility reports.

 Composition-First

 Applications are composed from independent modules, not built as monoliths.
-Each module is a self-contained unit with its own lifecycle, and the runtime orchestrates their composition into a coherent application experience.
+Service modules run concurrently while exactly one UI or app module stays active by default, and the runtime composes them into one coherent application experience.

 Runtime